greeeg/redefined.cloud/content/terms/profiling/index.en.md

 ---
+title: 'What is Profiling?'
+description: ''
 name: 'Profiling'
 summary: ''
 keywords: ['profiling', 'logging', 'tracing']
+relatedTerms: ['observability', 'logging', 'tracing', 'monitoring']
 ---

 While logging tells you what happened and in which order, profiling quantifies it by providing a statistic overview of an inventory of events and timings: how much time your code spent in each area, or how many times a body of code was executed.
 It helps you create a profile, just like profilers in the police.
 But instead of catching bad guys, you want to catch bad performances.